 Assurance reports on controls at a service organization according to ISAE 3402 and IDW PS 951

-In order to be able to prove that their service is of a consistently high quality, service providers can undergo an audit, the so-called service provider reporting, better known as ISAE 3402 or IDW PS 951.
-This audit takes a close look at the internal control system of the service provider.
-The measures and controls documented therein are intended to make the material risks that have an impact on the outsourced business process and thus on the actual service.
+To prove that their service is provided in a continuously high quality, service providers can undergo an audit, better known under the terms ISAE 3402 or IDW PS 951.
+This audit takes a close look at the service provider’s internal control system (ICS).
+The ICS contains measures and controls that are intended to control the main risks that have an impact on the outsourced business process and thus on the actual service.

 An audit answers the following questions: